-For at 1:50 into the recording, there was Tim's voice asking, "Do you like any of the new people we brought with us tonight?"
+At the 1:50 mark, there was Tim's voice asking, "Do you like any of the new people we brought with us tonight?"

 And then at 1:56, in a breathy and ghostly girlish voice, was the single word: "Alex."

-Chills broke out down my spine as I peered past Michael Bill and John talking ghosts to where Alex still sat on the bench, her body drawn up against one side as though if she tried hard enough she could make herself invisible to the spirits who had joined us on our hunt.
+Chills broke out down my spine as I peered past Michael Bill and John talking ghosts to where Alex still sat on the bench, her body drawn up against one side as though she was trying to make herself invisible to the spirits.

 Call it stupid, but I felt as though it was us against the unknown.
 We were in it together, for better or for worse, and my nerves eased somewhat knowing that I wasn't alone on that bed.
 In that room.
 With Samuel, or Belial, or whatever else he often goes by.